EdwardAnalytics/fpl-pl-table/README.md

 # FPL Premier League Table

 ### Overview
-This shows how the Premier League table would look if it was ranked by their individual players Fantasy Premier League points.
+This shows how the Premier League table would look if teams were ranked by their individual players' Fantasy Premier League points.

 ### Hosted Dashboard Location
 https://fpl-pl-table.streamlit.app/